 About artists and films

 Prem Sahib is a London-based artist whose work examines emotion, community and social scenes with a minimalist sensibility and economy of means.
-As the audience enters the Bethnal Green Working Men’s Club, Sahib will present a rolling slide show of images taken at London's recently closed gay saunas, Chariots Shoreditch and Chariots Waterloo.
+As the audience enter, Sahib will present a rolling slideshow of images taken with photographer Mark Blower at the recently closed gay saunas Chariots Shoreditch & Chariots Waterloo.
 Recent presentations of Sahib’s work include the ICA in London and Kunstverein in Hamburg.

 Hannah Quinlan & Rosie Hastings are a London-based artist duo whose work explores queer sociality as a mode of resistance set against an increasingly barren cultural landscape.
 Their work Pink Room presents an empty gay bar drawn from self-compiled moving image archive – an urgent strategy of resistance against the gentrifying forces that are rapidly erasing the UK’s LGBTQI+ spaces.
 By filming spaces devoid of revelers, the artists reveal the complex visual language they employ in their self-representation as gay.
 Their work has been exhibited at the Whitechapel Gallery, London and the 15th Venice Architecture Biennale.